You might be wondering what all of this means, fear not - we are here to help!

 The process of a material being pushed, drawn or forced through a hole.

-A hose made of rubber that is designed to transport fluids without imparting odor or taste, and designed for sanitary suctions and discharge that is specifically designed to meet FDA requirements for sanitary use.
+A hose made of rubber that is designed to transport fluids without imparting odour or taste.
+It’s intended for sanitary suctions and discharge and is specifically created to meet FDA requirements for sanitary use.